The Shirelles: Later career

 In later years, the Shirelles declined in popularity due in part to pressure from the British Invasion and the heavy competition from other girl groups, including the Chiffons, the Supremes, the Ronettes, Martha & the Vandellas, and the Crystals.
 During this period, Warwick often replaced Coley on stage due to the latter's family commitments.
 The Shirelles were still bound to Scepter and thus unable to record for another company until the end of their contract in 1966.
-Their last single to chart was 1967's "Last Minute Miracle", which peaked at #99.
+Their last single to chart was 1967's "Last Minute Miracle", which peaked at No. 99.